Table of Contents

 srunas described in the interactive session section of the Running Jobs page to setup an interactive session.
 For graphical work, don't forget the

 - When closing an NX session, choose Suspend or Terminate

 When you close your NX window, you will be prompted to "Suspend" or "Terminate" the session.
 If you "Suspend" the session, you will be able to access it again later, whereas "Terminate" does pretty much what you'd think.

 In addition to connecting to Odyssey servers and launching compute jobs, many scientists use Odyssey file systems for storage of lab data.
 Many, but not all, file systems can be mounted on your desktop to simplify data transfer.
 Odyssey file systems which are available to be mounted are shared via the Windows SMB protocol so this process is straightforward(ish).

-- Connect to the VPN if on wireless, or wired connections outside of Harvard
+- Connect to the VPN if on wireless, or if on wired or wireless connections off Harvard campus

 If using wireless connections, Odyssey storage must be routed through a VPN connection.
 If on wired connections inside Harvard, the VPN client is not required.
 If you don't already have one setup, follow the Odyssey VPN setup instructions.